user-64bit/echo-gpt/README.md

 # Echo GPT

-A Chrome extension that enhances your ChatGPT experience by adding bookmark functionality.
+A Chrome extension that enhances your ChatGPT experience by adding bookmark and pinned conversations feature.

 ## Features

 - Bookmark your favorite ChatGPT conversations
+- Pin your favorite ChatGPT conversations
 - Easily access your bookmarked conversations through a sidebar
 - Works directly on the ChatGPT web interface